Generating Less Certain Adversarial Examples Improves Robust Generalization: Related Work

-We are also aware of two recent works that focus on improving adversarial training with the consideration of model overconfidence~\cite{SHS20,SESL22}.
-These works are aligned with our insight for designing EDAC but target different objectives.
-Specifically, Stutz et al. developed a confidence-calibrated adversarial training method that achieves better robustness against unseen attacks~\cite{SHS20}, while Setlur et al. proposed a regularization technique to maximize the entropy of model predictions on out-of-distribution data with larger perturbations, thus improving model accuracy on unseen examples~\cite{SESL22}.
+Apart from improving adversarial training, several recent works focus on understanding robust generalization and leveraging the gained insight to build more robust models~\cite{robustoverfitting,SHS21,HLOB,chen2021robust,YHSYGGL22,XSGGH23}.
+In particular, Rice et al. discovered that, unlike standard deep learning, robust overfitting is a dominant phenomenon for adversarially-trained {\dnns} that hinders robust generalization, and advocated the use of early stopping~\cite{robustoverfitting}.
+Wu et al. discovered that the flatness of weight loss landscape is an important factor related to robust generalization, which inspires them to adversarially perturb the model weights during adversarial training~\cite{awp}.
+Besides, Tack et al. proposed a consistency regularization term based on data augmentation to mitigate robust overfitting~\cite{consistency}.
+Our work complements these methods, where we explain why overconfidence in generating adversarial examples is highly related to robust overfitting and illustrate how to improve robust generalization by promoting less certain perturbed inputs for adversarial training.
+Moreover, we are also aware of two existing works that focus on improving the performance of adversarial training with the consideration of model overconfidence~\cite{SHS20,SESL22}.
+However, these works target different objectives from ours.
+More specifically, Stutz et al. developed a confidence-calibrated adversarial training method that achieves better robustness against unseen attacks~\cite{SHS20}.
+Setlur et al. proposed a regularization technique to maximize the entropy of model predictions on out-of-distribution data with larger perturbations, thus improving model accuracy on unseen examples\cite{SESL22}.